microsoft/aitour26-BRK443-efficient-model-customization-with-azure-ai-foundry/src/demo-raft/README.md

 ## What is RAFT?

 RAFT is a toolkit for efficient model customization using Azure AI services.
 In the context of Zava's DIY hardware store, it enables:
-- Generation of synthetic datasets based on Zava's product catalog and customer interactions
+- Generation of synthetic datasets based on Zava's knowledge base blog and DIY expertise articles
-- Fine-tuning of models to better understand DIY hardware queries and product relationships
+- Fine-tuning of models to better understand DIY questions and provide accurate guidance from the knowledge base
 - Deployment and evaluation of model performance for improved customer service

-The RAFT workflow is designed to help Cora, Zava's AI assistant, provide more precise product recommendations and technical advice to customers browsing their extensive catalog of paint & finishes, tools, and home improvement supplies.
+The RAFT workflow is designed to help Cora, Zava's AI assistant, provide more accurate DIY advice and technical guidance to customers by leveraging their extensive knowledge base blog covering paint techniques, tool usage, home improvement projects, and expert DIY tips.

 ## RAFT CLI Overview (`raft.py`)